khale/academic-kickstart/content/home/sponsors.md

 +++
-widget = "blank"  # Use the Portfolio widget headless = true  # This file represents a page section. weight = 7
+widget = "portfolio"  # Use the Portfolio widget headless = true  # This file represents a page section. weight = 7